Saturday, October 11, 2008

 Dash of Saffron: Persian Saffron is preferred!

-Salt & Black Pepper: I go with about ¾ tsp and it might be a little more than it is needed, I like the black pepper taste in it: the distinguish taste of Black pepper comes up both in Celery stew and in Ghormeh Sabzi Stew.
+Salt & Black Pepper: I go with about ¾ tsp of black pepper.
+It might be a little more than needed.
+I like the taste of black pepper; the distinguished taste of black pepper goes well with both celery stew and Ghormeh Sabzi.

 Rice